Ending Inventory Key Takeaways

 Why Is Ending Inventory Important?

-Business people always want to know how much they sell and how much they don't sell.
-In the e-commerce world, ending inventory is vital for companies to keep an inventory check record, calculate the net income, and maintain accurate future reports.
-Let's look at each in more detail.
+Business people always want to know how much they sell and how much they don’t sell.
+In the e-commerce world, it is vital for companies to keep an inventory check record, calculate the net income, and maintain accurate future reports.
+Let’s look at each in more detail.

 Recorded Inventory vs. Actual Inventory